pyladies/pyladies-kit/handbook/index.rst

 ~~~~~~~~~~~~

 It’s fine if your chapter is small.
 Having just 2-3 women who meet
 regularly to exchange Python tips and tricks counts as a chapter.
+What matters
+most is quality, not quantity.

 Larger chapters have more flexibility to organize different types of
 events, but it’s harder to get everyone together for dinner.